Oneflow-Inc/vision/docs/source/tutorials/Getting Started.md

 ## Usage
 ### Create a model
-In flowvision we support two ways to create a model.
+Flowvision supports two ways to create a model:

 - Import the target model from `flowvision.models`, e.g., create `alexnet` from flowvision